fdac/syllabus/README.md

 # Syllabus for "Fundamentals of Digital Archeology"
 ## News

+### Oct 9 news
+* Schedule for the final project
+  - Final project presentations: Dec 1, Nov 24, 26
+  - Lecture time dedicated for teamwork on the final projects: Nov 17, 19, 21
+  - Final project proposals finalized: Oct 31
+  - Final project proposals drafted: Oct 22
+* I'd be happy to suggest topics for the final project, but if you have something that you would like to work on, think about it soon.
+* Please set your cloning scripts into autopilot mode: we are moving to looking at metadata saved in MongoDB (see examples in fdac/Project2/PlayWithMongo.ipynb)

 ### [Oct 6 recording](http://utk-eecs.podcast.323link.com/episodes/a/au/audris/153/Audris_Mockus_Videos__153.h264.flash.mp4)
 * Please send me updates on the progress: I want to complete the table at [fdac/Project2](https://github.com/fdac/Project2)